apache/druid/docs/content/Tutorial:-A-First-Look-at-Druid.md

 Next Steps
 ----------

 What to know even more information about the Druid Cluster?
-Check out [Tutorial: The Druid Cluster](Tutorial:-The-Druid-Cluster.html)
+Check out [Tutorial%3A The Druid Cluster](Tutorial%3A-The-Druid-Cluster.html)

 Druid is even more fun if you load your own data into it!
-To learn how to load your data, see [Loading Your Data](Loading-Your-Data.html).
+To learn how to load your data, see [Loading Your Data](Tutorial%3A-Loading-Your-Data-Part-1.html).

 Additional Information
 ----------------------

 This tutorial is merely showcasing a small fraction of what Druid can do.
 If you are interested in more information about Druid, including setting up a more sophisticated Druid cluster, please read the other links in our wiki.

 And thus concludes our journey!
 Hopefully you learned a thing or two about Druid real-time ingestion, querying Druid, and how Druid can be used to solve problems.
-If you have additional questions, feel free to post in our [google groups page](http://www.groups.google.com/forum/#!forum/druid-development).
+If you have additional questions, feel free to post in our [google groups page](https://groups.google.com/forum/#!forum/druid-development).